-What better example to use for the ‘believability’ of a brand than Apple?
+What better example of using for the ‘believability’ of a brand than Apple?
 Sure, they have decent computers, a little pricey, an iPad that is cool to have, but also pricey.
-And of course, the iPhone, even with all of its troubles, still sells simply because it is an Apple product.
+And, of course, the iPhone, even with all of its troubles, still sells simply because it is an Apple product.
 How?
 Why?

 This family consists of the cool, the intelligent, creative and savvy, as well as the famous (as utilized in almost every movie scene where an actor is sitting in front of a computer or laptop, with the famous Apple logo glowing on the lid), or even the ingenuity of world-renowned DJs where their Apples glow in the darkness of nightlife.